mangofeet/netrunner-alt-gen/README.md

 Work in progress nothing works yet.

-Intended to be a too to use generative art algorithms to create alt art for Netrunner using data from netrunnerdb.com.
+Intended to be a tool to use generative art algorithms to create alt art for Netrunner using data from netrunnerdb.com.